oddsdk/ts-odd/README.md

 }
 ```

 Alternatively you can use the "capabilities" system when you want partial access to a file system.
-At the moment of writing, capabilities are only supported through the "Fission auth lobby", which is a Webnative app that uses the auth strategy shown above.
+At the moment of writing, capabilities are only supported through the "Fission auth lobby", which is an ODD app that uses the auth strategy shown above.

 This Fission auth lobby flow works as follows:
 1. You get redirected to the Fission lobby from your app.